IDEP-network/IDEP-Docs/docs/Validators/join-validator-testnet.md

 ### 3. Generate a new key pair for yourself (change `<key-alias>` with any word of your choice, this is just for your internal/personal reference):
 ```
-IDEPcli keys add <key-alias>
+ioncli keys add <key-alias>
 ```

 :::caution
 BACKUP YOUR MNEMONICS!
 Please make sure you also backup your validator
 :::

-Note: If you already have a key you can import it with the bip39 mnemonic with idepcli keys add `<key-alias>` --recover or with idepcli keys export (exports to stderr!!) & idepcli keys import.
+Note: If you already have a key you can import it with the bip39 mnemonic with ioncli keys add `<key-alias>` --recover or with ioncli keys export (exports to stderr!!) & ioncli keys import.

 ### 4. Transfer tokens to your delegator's address:
 This is the idep wallet from which you delegate your funds to you own validator.
 You must delegate at least 1 IDEP (1000000uidep) from this wallet to your validator.

 To create a secret wallet, run:
 ```
-IDEPcli keys add <key-alias>
+ioncli keys add <key-alias>
 ```
 Make sure to backup the mnemonic you got from the above command!